-Brett was a presenter at last year’s Scandinavian Developer Conference on Seeing the World Through You-Colored Glasses: The Dependency Inversion Principle in Action.
-He has delivered talks at Agile Testing Days, and the Norwegian Developers Conference.
-Brett has published technical articles on Automated Acceptance Testing with FitNesse, TDD/BDD, Aspect Oriented Programming with Aspect J, JPA and EJP 3, and testing concurrent applications.
-He contributed chapters on concurrent programming and testing concurrent programs to Clean Code, authored the second half of book on algorithms in the STL
+As a presenter, he’s covered high-level design principles, functional testing, Aspect Oriented Programming, testing and writing multi-threaded solutions.
+He has delivered talks at Agile Testing Days, The Agile Conference, and several others.
+Brett has published technical articles including Testing, BDD, Aspect Oriented Programming and JEE.
+He contributed chapters on concurrent programming and testing concurrent programs to Clean Code, authored the second half of The STL

-Brett received his Bachelor of Science in Computer Science from the University of Iowa and maintainshis edge through ongoing attendance at various leadership and development programs, including Weinberg and Satir.
+Brett received his Bachelor of Science in Computer Science from the University of Iowa and maintains his edge through project delivery, ongoing attendance at various leadership and development programs, and has studied under Weinberg and the methods of Virginia Satir.
 Brett lives with his family in Oklahoma City, OK.